Jeremiah Williams Cummings: Life

 Cummings was born in Washington, D.C., where his oldest sister entered the Georgetown Visitation Monastery.
-His father's death caused his mother to move to New York in his boyhood, and he was there accepted as an ecclesiastical student by Bishop John Dubois, who sent him first to a college Dubois had established in Nyack, and then to the College of the Propaganda at Rome to make his theological studies.
+His father's death caused his mother to move to New York in his boyhood, and he was there accepted as an ecclesiastical student by Bishop John Dubois, who sent him first to a college Dubois had established in Nyack, and then to the Pontifical Urban College for the Propagation of the Faith at Rome to make his theological studies.
 Afterwards he returned to New York, where he was assigned as one of the assistants at St. Patrick's Cathedral.
 He there proved himself as linguist, writer, and musician, and a popular preacher and lecturer.

 In 1848 Bishop John Hughes selected him to found St. Stephen's parish, New York, and to erect a church.

 Under the administration of Dr. Cummings St. Stephen's, which he had completed in March, 1854, became a fashionable and frequented church in New York, its sermons and music making it a local attraction.
 On occasion well-known singers from the Metropolitan Opera House would sing with the choir.
 He continued as its pastor till his death.